arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-rs485/content.md

 ### Setting up the Arduino IDE

 This tutorial will need the latest version of the Arduino IDE.
 You can download the Arduino IDE [here](https://www.arduino.cc/en/software).
-Please look at [getting started with the Opta™ tutorial](/tutorials/opta/getting-started) if it is your first time setting up the Opta™ with the Arduino IDE.
+Please check the [getting started with the Opta™ tutorial](/tutorials/opta/getting-started) if it is your first time setting up the Opta™ with the Arduino IDE.

 The [ArduinoRS485 library](https://www.arduino.cc/reference/en/libraries/arduinors485/) will enable the RS-485 interface of the Opta™.
 This library can be installed via Arduino IDE Library Manager; make sure to install the latest version of the library.